aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/tensor_parallelism_overview.rst

 multiply them to produce partial outputs.
 These outputs finally requires an all-reduce sum, since we want to sum up the single column*row result.

-Tensor Parallelism for Transformers: A transformer block
+Tensor Parallelism for Transformers:

+A transformer block

 .. image:: images/self-attention.png
    :alt: Image: image.png

-Fig: Taken from Megatron-LM paper As seen from the figure above, a simple self attention block has the QKV linear layer followed by MLP.
+Fig: Taken from Megatron-LM paper.

+As seen from the figure above, a simple self attention block has the QKV linear layer followed by MLP.
 Using the same Column and Row Parallel linear layers, we can partition the self-attention block across devices thereby reducing the memory footprint on each device, since each device now only holds partial